Skip to main content

 • Reacting to a single SKU's noise instead of the ranked, material movers.

-• Reporting a broad, uniform, all-traffic decline as real - that is the recent window still reporting (data lag); widen the buffer or flag it, don't cry wolf.
+• Reporting a broad, uniform, all-traffic move (either direction) as real - that is an incomplete window on one side; re-pull at the detected last complete day or flag it, don't cry wolf.

 • Calling a buy-box/conversion rise from ~0 an organic win when it's back-in-stock, or reporting a >100% conversion rate literally (units-per-session quirk).